applewoodsmokedham/metagraph/memory-bank/progress.md

 | Public Release | March 21, 2025 | 🔲 Pending | Final testing and repository setup |
 | GraphQL API Layer | April 2025 | 🔲 Planned | Schema and resolvers for efficient data fetching |
 | Advanced Visualizations | May 2025 | 🔲 Planned | Enhanced trace and transaction visualizations |

-## Known Issues
-1. **API Request Timeouts**: In some cases, requests to the Metashrew API may time out, especially for complex calls like trace and traceblock.
-We've implemented retry logic, but this could be further improved.

-2. **Limited Test Coverage**: While the core functionality works, we still need comprehensive tests to ensure everything works as expected across different environments.

-3. **Missing Advanced Features**: Some advanced features like transaction trace visualization and contract call decoding are still in the planning phase.

 ## Next Steps for Release
 1. **Final Testing**